Tornadoes of 2006: Events

+United States Yearly Total

 January

 There were 43 tornadoes reported in the US in January.
 However, 47 were confirmed.

 January 2

 On January 2, the Storm Prediction Center forecast a moderate risk of severe thunderstorms for much of the southeastern United States from the Ohio Valley to the Gulf Coast.
 Two major clusters of tornadic supercell thunderstorms developed, one in central Kentucky and one in western Georgia.
 19 confirmed tornadoes touched down.
 This outbreak produced a few strong tornadoes, including an F2 that hit the west side of Elizabethtown, Kentucky.
 An F3 caused major damage near Zebulon, Georgia as well.
 There were only a few minor injuries.
 Damages from the tornadoes totalled $7.452 million.

 January 11

 In the final review of 2006, two isolated tornadoes were confirmed to have touched down in Virginia.
 Both were rated as F1.
 Two people were injured in James City.
 Damages from the tornadoes totaled $40,000.

 January 12–15

 On the evening of January 12, a squall line began to organize over eastern parts of Oklahoma and Texas.
 A rotating supercell embedded within the squall line produced an F2 tornado in Yell County, Arkansas.
 The next day, several tornadoes developed from supercells that evolved from the remnants of the squall line across the southeastern states, with the first tornado-inflicted death of 2006 in an F1 tornado near Belleville, Alabama as well as about a dozen students injured at a damaged school in Baker, Florida.
 Damages from the tornadoes totaled $8.395 million.